m3db/m3/docs/architecture/engine.md

 The recently read cache policy keeps all blocks that are read from disk in memory for a configurable duration of time.
 For example, if the Recently Read cache policy is set with a duration of 10 minutes, then everytime a block is read from disk it will be kept in memory for at least 10 minutes.
 This policy can be very effective if only a small portion of your overall dataset is ever read, and especially if that subset is read frequently (I.E as is common in the case of database backing an automatic alerting system), but it can cause very high memory usage during workloads that involve sequentially scanning all of the data.

+Data eviction from memory is triggered by the "ticking" process described in the [background processes section](engine.md#background-processes)

 ### Least Recently Used (LRU) Cache Policy

 The LRU cache policy uses an LRU list with a configurable max size to keep track of which blocks have been read least recently, and evicts those blocks first when the capacity of the list is full and a new block needs to be read from disk.
 This cache policy strikes the best overall balance and is the recommended policy for general case workloads.
 Review the comments in `wired_list.go` for implementation details.

 ## Background processes